Exploring entanglement in finite-size quantum systems with degenerate ground state

 According to the eigenspectra obtained from exact diagonalization and presented in Fig.~\ref{fig:flake_spectra} there is the sixfold degenerate ground state ($0 \leq h \leq 0.28$) that is denoted with blue, associated to spin spiral state and represents the main interest for us in this work.
 In turn, the degeneracy is lifted for $h \in (0.28, 0.66)$.
 Then, there is a very narrow range $[0.66, 0.68]$ that is characterized by the six-fold degenerate ground state.
 For $h > 0.68$ the ground state is non-degenerate.
 Taking into account the behaviour of the excited states one can distinguish two different regimes for $0.28< h< 0.68$ and $h> 0.68$.
 For the former 18 excited states having the energies that are close to the ground state are well separated from the rest and, thus they can be considered to be a part of nearly 19-fold degenerate ground state.
 This point was discussed in details in Ref.~\cite{Quantum_Darwinism}.
 In turn, the high field region is described by the pure ferromagnetic ground state that is well-separated from excited levels.

-We are now in a position to perform a preliminary analysis of the quantum correlations of the system being in the spin spiral phase with degenerate ground state for $0 \leq h \leq 0.28$.
+We are now in a position to perform a preliminary analysis of entanglement of the system being in the spin spiral phase with degenerate ground state for $0 \leq h \leq 0.28$.
 Fig.~\ref{fig:flake_entropy}\, (a) shows entanglement entropies for six eigenstates obtained from exact diagonalization of the spin model, Eq.\ref{DMI_Ham} at different magnetic fields.
 Fluctuations of the entropy values are significant and random.
 We do not observe any pattern in $\mathcal{S}_{\rm vN}$.
 Similar picture of data fluctuations when one calculating the topological entropy for a related model with degeneracy of the ground state was previously reported in Ref.\onlinecite{Levan}.